arkarn2020/hooks_basics/README.md

 - Code provided by https://johnsmilga.com

-## This is a practice tutorial to learn React hooks
+* This is a practice tutorial to learn React hooks, it's a work in progress ...

+## React hooks are special react functions prefixed with use

 ### 1. useState